MemoryDealer/LORE/README.md

 ![Lore3](images/lore3.gif)
 ![Lore4](images/lore4.gif)

 LORE is a 2D and 3D rendering engine intended to provide an abstraction layer on graphics APIs, while also providing built-in shaders, rendering algorithms, and scene management, to name a few.
 I started this project to learn more about graphics, modern C++, and software architecture.
+It is also intended to be lightweight with minimal dependencies (hence the name).

 ### Engine Features
 - Scene graph